SecZetta/integrations/iam/README.md

 #### How to get your Profile Type ID?

-The easiest way to grab your Profile Type ID is to head to the Profile Types page in the admin console of SecZetta
+The easiest way to grab your Profile Type ID is to navigate to the Profile Types page in the admin console of SecZetta

 **https<i></i>://acme.mynonemployee.com/neprofile_admin/profile_types**